ehazlett/circuit/README.md

 Now connect the `shell` container to the `ctr0` network:

-Note: make sure to have the CNI plugins [installed](https://github.com/containernetworking/plugins/releases).
+Note: make sure to have the CNI plugins [installed](https://github.com/containernetworking/plugins/releases) to `/opt/containerd/bin` (can be changed with `--cni-path`).

 ```
 $> circuit network connect shell ctr0